What is the Student Simulation Competition?

 Is there a cost to participate?

 NO!
 Participation is free, but students are expected to travel to a regional competition site.
 Host schools/cities have been selected to be within driving distance to as many students as possible.
 Students should approach their institution about helping to cover travel costs.
 If schools are unwilling or unable to cover costs, NASPAA may be able to provide partial reimbursement for students.

 Is there a prize?

-This year’s topic is related to food security and the UN Sustainable Development Goal #2.
+This year’s topic is global health security and pandemics crisis management.
 No prior knowledge or focus in this area is required to compete.

 More questions?
 Please contact email@example.com